newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes-foreign.md

 > *  `Business Tax PIN|tax-pin`
 > * Authorization to Collect Sales Tax Certificate (if applicable)
 >
-> *It may take up to 72 hours before you receive this information in your email, your PIN may take longer as it will be sent through the mail.*
+> *If you registered online, you will recieve an email confirmation where you can download your BRC.
+It may take up to 72 hours before you can download your BRC on a public site.
+Your PIN may take longer as it will be sent through the mail.*